The Social Media Analytics tool allows you to see your internal analytic metrics for your Facebook, LinkedIn, and Instagram channels.

-Similar to Facebook, the Instagram report is divided into three sections: Audience, Profile Interactions, and Posts.
+Similar to Facebook, the Instagram report is divided into three sections: Audience, Profile Interactions, Posts and Stories.

 Under the audience tab, you can see the breakdown of your followers by country, gender, age, and what time they are most active.
 Each of these metrics has its own widget.

-Under the Profile Interactions tab, you can see all of your profile interactions.
+Profile Interactions tab allows you to see all of your profile interactions.
 These include profile reach and clicks on CTAs like get directions, website, phone call, email, and text message.

 The Posts tab lets you analyze a table of your Instagram posts.
 By default, posts are sorted by the date they were published (with the most recent one at the top).
 The Posts type selector lets you filter the table to show you only photos, only videos, or both.
 You can also search to find specific posts.